Duality theorems for \'etale gerbes on orbifolds: Sheaves on gerbes and twisted sheaves

 For two $H$-equivariant sheaves $\calu$ and $\calw$ on $M$, it is easy to see that $Hom_H(\calu,\calw)=Hom_H(\widetilde{\calu}, \widetilde{\calw})$.
 The functor $\calw\mapsto \widetilde{\calw}$ provides the needed inverse functor. \end{proof}

 It is known that sheaves on the orbifold $[M/H]$ are equivalent to $H$-equivariant sheaves on $M$.
-The cocycle $c$ defines a cocycle, which we still denote by $c$, on the underlying orbifold $[M\times \widehat{G}/Q]$.
-It is also known that $c$-twisted sheaves on the orbifold $[M\times \widehat{G}/Q]$ are equivalent to $c$-twisted $Q$-equivariant sheaves on $M\times \widehat{G}$.
-Thus, we may combine Proposition \ref{equivalence2} with Lemma \ref{equivalence1} and rephrase the above result as the following: \begin{theorem} The category of sheaves on the gerbe $[M/H]$ is equivalent to the category of {\em $c$-twisted} sheaves on $[M\times \widehat{G}/Q]$. \end{theorem}
+The cocycle $c$ defines a cocycle, which we still denote by $c$, on the underlying orbifold $[(M\times \widehat{G})/Q]$.
+It is also known that $c$-twisted sheaves on the orbifold $[(M\times \widehat{G})/Q]$ are equivalent to $c$-twisted $Q$-equivariant sheaves on $M\times \widehat{G}$.
+We may combine Proposition \ref{equivalence2} with Lemma \ref{equivalence1} to deduce the following theorem: \begin{theorem} The categories of ({\em $c$-twisted}) sheaves on the gerbe $[M/H]$ and $[(M\times \widehat{G})/Q]$ are equivalent. \end{theorem}